Sangley Point Airport: Redevelopment into international airport

 The bidding for the redevelopment of the airport was opened on December 17, 2019.
 The sole bidder consisting of a consortium of China Communications Construction Company and MacroAsia Corporation was awarded the contract on February 12, 2020, but the contract was terminated in January 2021 due to various deficiencies of the submission of requirements of the consortium.

 Bidding was reopened in February 2021, but failed in October after no bids were submitted.
 In November 2021, the SPIA Development Consortium submitted an unsolicited proposal.
 The consortium, led by Cavitex Holdings Inc. and Yuchengco Group of Companies, is composed of MacroAsia Corporation, Samsung C&T Corporation of South Korea, Flughafen München GmbH (the management services arm of Munich Airport), and the London-based Arup Group.
 The consortium was granted the original proponent status in January 2022, and was awarded the contract on September 15 after successfully overcoming the Swiss challenge set by the provincial government.

 The first phase of the project would involve the construction of the first of four runways.
 The airport would initially have a capacity of 25 million passengers annually, with plans to construct a second runway and expand capacity to 75 million passengers annually.

 In July 2024, the Philippine Competition Commission approved the contract between the Cavite LGU and Yuchengco-led House of Investments and Luis Virata’s Cavitex Holdings Inc. consortium.

+In May 2026, the US Trade and Development Agency (USTDA) announced it would fund feasibility and technical studies for the Sangley Point International Airport project.
+Fisherfolk groups in Cavite opposed United States funding for the development of the proposed airport, citing potential effects on fishing livelihoods and concerns about increased U.S. involvement in the area.
+Pamalakaya-Cavite said fishing communities have experienced disruptions whenever U.S. military activities occur in Manila Bay.
+The U.S. Trade and Development Agency announced funding for a feasibility study, which was awarded to Cavitex Holdings Inc., with California-based The S-A-P Group, LLC selected to conduct the study.
+The airport's location, a former U.S. naval base near the West Philippine Sea, has also raised security concerns among fisherfolk groups.

+President Bongbong Marcos issued Administrative Order No. 44, creating a joint technical working group (JTWG) tasked with accelerating the development and completion of the airport.

+Facilities

+The Sangley Point International Airport (SPIA) project involves the development of a new international airport in the area encompassing and surrounding Sangley Point.
+The project is planned as a modern, world-class and green international hub airport and a principal gateway to the Philippines.

+The project consists of the development, design, financing, construction, operation and maintenance of the airport, Sangley Boulevard, and Sangley Point Cargo City.